pjtunstall/stock-exchange-sim/README.md

 - Greatest Rank Positional Weight (GRPW): The GRPW is calculated as the sum of the duration of the activity and the durations of its immediate successors.

-Scheduling data givs rise to
+Scheduling data gives rise to

 - Earliest Start Time (EST): Put the activities in an increasing order of their earliest start in the list.